marcojonker/data-elevator-mysql/README.md

-# DATA ELEVATOR MONGODB #
+# DATA ELEVATOR MYSQL #

-The data elevator mongodb is an easy to use and very flexible utility for migrating data sources based on the NPM module [data elevator](Link URL).
-The only difference is that data elevator mongodb stores its current migration level in a MongoDb database.
+The data elevator mysql is an easy to use and very flexible utility for migrating data sources based on the NPM module [data elevator](https://www.npmjs.com/package/data-elevator).
+The only difference is that data elevator mysql stores its current migration level in a Mysql database.

 Storing the current migration level in a database brings advantages when a project shares its data source with multiple running instances of a project.
 For example when multiple developers working with one database or the project runs on multiple servers.

 # INSTALL #

-* Add the data-elevator-mongodb to packages.json
 * Install the module
 ```
 #!shell

-npm install
+npm install data-elevator-mysql
 ```

 # QUICKSTART #